View of Motukiore Island

 Motukiore Island is located in Parua Bay, approximately 8 km east of Whangarei, 400 m east of the end of Manganese Point

-Motukiore Island is a 5-ha recreation reserve.
-Mature poutukawa trees are sprinkled amongst the grassy paddocks, and the birdlife is abundant around Motukiore Island.
+Motukiore Island is a 5 ha recreation reserve.
+Mature pōhutukawa trees surround the shoreline and the birdlife is abundant around the Island.
 Terns and oystercatchers are frequent visitors.

-In the late 1960s the island was purchased by the Northland Harbour Board in advance of the encroaching development of Whangārei Harbour and was used as an island retreat.
-However the financial drain was too much to bear and the island was purchased by the Crown for the Hauraki Gulf Maritime Park in 1974.
+In the late 1960s the island was purchased by the Northland Harbour Board in advance of the encroaching development of Whangārei Harbou, and was used as an island retreat.
+However the financial drain was too much and the island was purchased by the Crown for the Hauraki Gulf Maritime Park in 1974.
 Since 1987 Motukiore has been managed by the Department of Conservation.

 Motukiore Island has a fascinating history.
 It was both an important vantage point for Maori in prehistoric times, and a focus of early European industry in Whangārei Harbour.